tremendous-rewards/embed/docs/documentation.md

 That makes the API call in the backend, using your own API key, and fetches a new temporary token to be passed along to the frontend.
 These tokens shouldn't be permanently stored.
 Using a temporary token that is past its expiry date will result in an error.

-Once the temporary token is fetched, you can pass it to the Embed SDK to start the redeeming flow.
+Once the temporary token is fetched, you can pass it to the Embed SDK to start the redemption flow.

 ```html
 <div id="launchpad">Click me to redeem</div>